Seanwanq/Typst-Course-Report-Template/main.typ

 The inclusion of figures needs to be inside the environment _figure_.
 You can see an example below.

-#ImageBlock(
-  position: "h",
+#FigureBlock(
   captionAlign: "l",
 )[
   #figure(
+    placement: none,
     image("figures/swallow.jpg", width: 60%),
     caption: [
       Figure caption edited here.
 The position of the image can be controlled by changing the `h` above.
 Use `t` for top of the page, `b` to bottom of the page, `h` to fix the position of the image, and `auto` to let typst decide.
-The alignment of caption can also be adjusted, by changing the `captionAlign` above, `l` indicates left, `r` indicates right, and `c` indicates center.
+The alignment of caption can also be adjusted, by changing the `captionAlign` above, `l` indicates left, `r` indicates right, and `c` indicates center@FigureFunctionTypst.
     ]
   ) <figure>
 ]

 === Sub figures
 Multi figures can also be combined using the `subfigure` environment.

-#ImageBlock(
-  position: "auto",
+#FigureBlock(
   captionAlign: "c",
-  subfigures: true,
 )[
   #figure(
+    placement: auto,
     caption: [Pictures of animals.]
   )[
     #grid(